 All actuarial assumptions, methods and plan provisions remained the same as the prior year.
-Descriptions of these can be found on pages 18-24.
+Descriptions of these can be found on pages 17-21.

 The funding method is the Entry Age Normal method where Normal Costs are computed as a level dollar amount.
 The Unfunded Actuarial Accrued Liability is amortized as a level dollar amount.
-The amortization period was reset to 30 years effective April 1, 2005.
+The closed amortization period was reset to 30 years effective April 1, 2005.
+Assuming all actuarial assumptions are realized, anticipated contributions are expected to fully amortize the unfunded actuarial accrued liability in the plan year beginning 2035.